Decoding Chinese Politics

 Zhang Shengmin (February 1958) is the fourth-ranked ordinary CMC member and the Secretary of the CMC Commission for Discipline Inspection, as well as a Deputy Secretary of the CCP Central Commission for Discipline Inspection, retaining the same positions he held for the past five years.
 Zhang spent most of his career as a political commissar in what is now the PLARF, including for extended period in Xi’s ancestral province of Shaanxi.
 He was rapidly promoted after Xi became paramount leader, rising from lieutenant general to general is just over a year between the summer of 2016 and November 2017.
 His continued oversight of political discipline in the military seems designed to strengthen Xi’s claim to command the “absolute loyalty” of the PLA behind his political project to rule for life.

 Zhong Shaojun (October 1968) is the Director of the CMC General Office, the Director of the CMC Chairman’s Office (CMCCO) that handles Xi’s day-to-day military business, and the apparent Director of the Office of the CMC Leading Small Group for National Defense and Military Reform.
 Zhong Shaojun is Xi’s top military aide and wields influence as an adviser and operator that far outshines his nominal rank.
 Zhong does not have a military background, but he has worked on Xi’s staff since the latter was Party Secretary of Zhejiang, following him first to Shanghai and then to Beijing, where he has been CMCCO Director since 2013 and CMCGO Director since 2017.
 Zhong became a uniformed PLA officer in this role, gaining the rank of senior colonel in 2013, major general in 2016, and lieutenant general in 2019.
 Zhong joined the CCP Central Committee for the first time at the 20th Party Congress, but he is only 54 years old and probably has a bright political future ahead of him.
-Xi is likely to move him out of the military system in the not too distant future, as he lacks the service experience to credibly serve as a top PLA leader, by transferring into a senior role in party administration or provincial leadership.
+Xi may move him out of the military system in the not-too-distant future, as he lacks the service experience to credibly serve as a top PLA leader, by transferring into a senior role in party administration or provincial leadership.

 While serving as a civilian CMC Vice Chairman from 2010 to 2012, Xi saw a PLA that exploited its monopolies on military expertise and processes to exert substantial autonomy and outsize policy influence.
 Illustrative examples include the PLA’s 2007 anti-satellite test and its 2011 test flight of a prototype J-20 stealth fighter during a visit by US Defense Secretary Robert Gates, when it seemed that Xi’s predecessor, Hu Jintao, had little control.
 Even more worrying for Xi was the perception that the PLA leadership had become so corrupt that the military struggled to perform its most basic functions.
 Then CMC Vice Chairmen Guo Boxiong and Xu Caihou had sold so many official posts that they had effectively created a private army loyal to them within the PLA.